mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 [Click here](#where-to-find-documentation) to skip the "setting up workspace" tutorial.

+## Create a new development container

+<b><font color=#FF0000>We are currently setting up the devcontainer and writing a guide on how to use it.
+For now, please follow the rest of the guide to set up your development environment locally.</font></b>

+A [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers){target = "_blank"} is a [Docker](https://www.docker.com/){target = "_blank"} container specifically configured by us to provide you with a development environment where you can make the changes you want without having to install/setup anything locally.
+Simply start up a new dev container, wait for it to be built and code away!

 ## Install Anaconda

 It is advised to use a context manager and an IDE (integrated development environment) to avoid many problems that arise when setting things up.
 I would recommend using [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html){target = "_blank"} which installs the `conda` context manager.
 Conda comes bundled with several IDEs, but for this tutorial we will use Visual Studio Code (VSCode).
 Use the link to install Anaconda, VSCode can be installed once we set up an environment.